Drucilla Cornell: On deconstruction and the law

-She played a key role in organizing the conference on deconstruction and justice at the Benjamin N. Cardozo School of Law in 1989, 1990, and 1993—a conference at which Jacques Derrida is thought by many to have made his definitive philosophical turn towards ethical thought.
+She played a key role in organizing the conference on deconstruction and justice at the Benjamin N. Cardozo School of Law in 1989, 1990, 1991 and 1993—a conference at which Jacques Derrida is thought by many to have made his definitive philosophical turn towards ethical thought.

 Playwriting

 Her first play, produced in 1989, was a dramatic adaptation of Finnegans Wake which continues to be performed on Bloomsday.
 Her other plays, 'The Dream Cure', 'Background Interference', and 'Lifeline', have been produced in New York and other cities including Los Angeles, Atlanta, Boca Rotan, Florida, and Cape Town, South Africa.
-She has also produced a documentary film on the African humanist ethic of uBuntu, entitled uBuntu Hokae.
+She also produced a documentary film on the African humanist ethic of uBuntu, entitled uBuntu Hokae.

-Imaginary Domain
+Imaginary domain

-The Imaginary Domain refers to the legal and moral ideal that was named to protect the psychic space necessary to rework individual sexual difference, sexuate being, racialized and ethnic identifications, as well as any other complex fantasies of personhood.
+The imaginary domain is the legal and moral ideal that was named to protect the psychic space necessary to rework individual sexual difference, sexuate being, racialized and ethnic identifications, as well as any other complex fantasies of personhood.

-Drucilla Cornell coined the phrase the imaginary domain in the book by the same name in 1995.
+Drucilla Cornell coined the phrase imaginary domain in the book by the same name in 1995.
 The phrase was originally intended to intervene in feminist debates that had become acrimonious about whether women or any other identity could appeal to established identities as the basis of right.
 Cornell argued that it was possible to defend a practical ideal of the imaginary domain without having to resolve these particular debates, since as a moral or legal right, it was the person who was given the imagined space to recreate and re-symbolize all of his or her identifications.
 Thus, the imaginary domain did not fall into notions of right as necessarily inscribing victim identities or states of injury, since at least at the level of fantasy, the person is protected as the site of her own identifying configurations.

 Work in South Africa

 From 2008 to the end of 2009, Professor Cornell held the National Research Foundation Chair in Customary Law, Indigenous Values, and the Dignity Jurisprudence at the University of Cape Town, South Africa.
 She founded the uBuntu project in 2003, and continues to be the co-director of that project with Chuma Himonga.

-She is also a co-director of the uBuntu Township Project, with Madoda Sigonyela.
-Professor Cornell is an advocate and researcher for Khulamani, an on the ground organisation of people who suffered under apartheid and are now struggling to find new and creative ways to counter the devastation that remains because of the system of racialized capitalism.
-The uBuntu Project is publishing several books.
-The first, uBuntu and the Law: Indigenous Ideals and Postapartheid Jurisprudence, was published by Fordham University Press in 2012.
-The second, The Dignity Jurisprudence of the South African Constitutional Court, is forthcoming in the fall of 2012, also from Fordham Press.
+She was also a co-director of the uBuntu Township Project, with Madoda Sigonyela.
+Professor Cornell was an advocate and researcher for Khulamani, an on the ground organisation of people who suffered under apartheid and struggled to find new and creative ways to counter the devastation that remains because of the system of racialized capitalism.
+The uBuntu Project published several books during her time on the project, including uBuntu and the Law: Indigenous Ideals and Postapartheid Jurisprudence and The Dignity Jurisprudence of the South African Constitutional Court.